shanjin14/yelp-noaa-data-engineering/README.md

   a.
 Note1: the version used is v1.10.2.
 It will have some functionality difference and library import differences compare to Airflow 2.0+
   b.
 Note2: the CLI command may have difference between v1+ and v2+.
 Please refer to Airflow official documentation.

+#### Thoughts on infra. improvement
+I think it would be good to move the staging area from AWS Redshift to AWS S3 and use AWS Spectrum for moving the data.
+It may help save the storage cost.
+It's wortwhile to test to know the cost saving vs latency

 ### Pre-requisites
-1. Setup the required infrastructure
+1. Setup the required infrastructure mentioned above
 1. use the DDL.sql to create all the table schema in redshift
 2. Setup all the connection in Airflow (NOAA token, aws_default, emr_default, redshift).Refer to AirflowCLI to add the connection, or you can add them using the Airflow UI.
 Instruction [here](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html)
   a.
 CLI command as below: